Sledge Island: Demographics

-Sledge Island first appeared on the 1880 U.S. Census as the unincorporated Inuit village of Aziak.
+Sledge Island first appeared in the U.S. Census in 1880 as the unincorporated Inuit village of Aziak.
 All 50 of its residents were Inuit.
 It returned again in 1890 as Sledge Island, with 67 residents (all native).
 However, this included the residents of the island (listed as the village of "Ahyak") and three adjacent small villages on the mainland, including Okinoyoktokawik, Senikave & Sunvalluk.
 These were located approximately 19–20 miles west of present-day Nome, near a feature called West Point.
 It has not reported in any census since.